Table of Contents

 FOPEN channel, "filename", "mode"

-: Open file tbw/disk/filename
+: Open file TBW/disk/filename

 in mode, which is "r" (read), "w" (write), "a" (append). "w" and "a" error if file is locked.

-FPUT channel, expr
+FPUT channel, term

 : Write value to channel with newline.